geoserver/geoserver.github.io/_posts/2022-05-24-geoserver-2-21-0-released.md

     Stefan Overkamp,  Nicolas Matzick, Sander Schaminee, Jose Garcia, Rosa Briones, Jody Garnett, Andrea Aime, Ian Turton.

+Thanks to Ian Turton, Astun Technology, for making this release.

 ### Feature Type Customization

 We are pleased to share a long-requested feature - the ability to rename attributes and change attribute order when publishing a FeatureType.